 While the pre-budget announcements took a lot of the excitement and anticipation out of the formal release of the 2020 Federal Budget on 6 October, at least all is now known and people can start making plans accordingly.
-If your plans include buying a new car with a personal car loan, then there are a number of aspects in the budget of relevance.
+If your plans include buying a new car with a personal car loan, then there are several aspects of the budget of relevance.
 There is also relevance for our existing Jade Car Loans customers.

-This was a very different budget announcement for a number of reasons not least being that it was delayed from May to October due to coronavirus and the primary focus had to be on dealing with the economic effects of the pandemic.
+This was a very different budget announcement for several reasons not least being that it was delayed from May to October due to coronavirus and the primary focus had to be on dealing with the economic effects of the pandemic.

 While much of the focus is on a business-led recovery, the budget does include the big ticket item of interest for most wage-earning individuals – income tax cuts!
 While exciting, some of these tax cuts were already planned and included in the multi-stage tax changes announced in last year’s budget.

 In the 2018 Federal Budget, the Government announced a raft of changes to personal income tax across 3 stages.
 Stage 1 has already been introduced and Stage 2 was to be introduced from 1 July 2022.
 But in good news for some taxpayers, Stage 2 of the Personal Income Tax Plan will be brought forward to 1 July 2020.

 Some of the changes to personal income tax were already legislated, which means they were already slated to happen.

 These are the new arrangements as slated to start from 1 July 2020 rather than 2022:-

 - The low income tax offset is increased from $445 to $700.

 - The LAMITO (low and middle income tax offset) remains for the 2020/21 tax year.
 This can represent a tax reduction of up to $1080 depending on income.